Kabyle Government in Exile: History

 A provisional government advocating the self-determination of Kabylia was formed on the evening of June 1, 2010 in Paris, "to no longer suffer injustice, contempt and domination by the government of Algiers."
 In a press release, Ferhat Mehenni, the president of the Movement for the Self-Determination of Kabylia (MAK), claimed that "Denied in our existence, flouted in our dignity, discriminated against on all levels, we have been denied our identity, our language, and our Kabyle culture, robbed of our natural resources, we are, to this day, administered like colonized people, even foreigners in Algeria.”
 He added that "Today, if we are setting up our provisional government, it is so as not to endure the injustice, contempt, domination, frustrations and discrimination that we have endured since 1962."

 The Kabyle Provisional Government was then composed of a president and nine ministers, two women and seven men, from the three sub-regions of Kabylia.
 However, following a deep disagreement with the president who was accused of slowing down ministerial actions, the Minister of the Budget, Minister of Health and Solidarity, Minister of the Interior, and Minister for Relations with the society all resigned.
 A 5th minister resigned following Mehenni's election as President of MAK France.
 The chief of staff of the presidency was also sacked by Mehenni.

+On August 15, 2010, the High Council of the Kabyle Diaspora (HCDK) was formed by the presidency of the Anavad in order to safeguard the moral and material interests of the Kabyle diaspora as well as to conduct censuses and sociological, historical, economic and cultural studies concerning the Kabyle diaspora and to organize and raise awareness among, and mobilize the Kabyle diaspora in support of the Anavad and Arezki Bakir was nominated as its President.

+In September 2010, the Kabyle agency of information SIWEL is created and Tahar Maddi is nominated as its president.

+In May 2012, the Kabyle National Solidarity Fund (FNSK) is created and Said Serir is nominated as its President.
+In 2016, Mourad Itim became the new president of the FNSK.

 The Kabyle Provisional Government was admitted on August 31, 2013 as a full member of the Organization of Emerging African States (OEAS), an American NGO based in Washington.

+On 28 December 2013, Yennayer was declared as the New Year in Kabylia.